-No. Although /2 cup (4 ounces) of yogurt, including soy yogurt, provides 1 ounce equivalent meat alternate, this does not mean that programs are limited to offering yogurt in /2 cup (4 ounce) servings.
+No. Although 1⁄2 cup (4 ounces) of yogurt, including soy yogurt, provides 1 ounce equivalent meat alternate, this does not mean that programs are limited to offering yogurt in 1⁄2 cup (4 ounce) servings.
 Meal planners may use their discretion to vary the portion sizes offered.
-In order to credit towards the meat alternates component, a minimum serving size of /8 cup (1 ounce) of yogurt is required to provide the minimum 0.25 ounce equivalent meat alternate.
+In order to credit towards the meat alternates component, a minimum serving size of 1⁄2 cup (1 ounce) of yogurt is required to provide the minimum 0.25 ounce equivalent meat alternate.
+Please note minimum creditable amounts do not apply to the infant meal pattern.
 11. Why is there a sugar limit for yogurt of no more than 23 grams of total sugars per 6 ounces?
 Does this also apply to soy yogurt?